Glenn Wheatley: Career

 Wheatley began his career as a musician in Brisbane in the mid-1960s.
-In the late 1960s he became known nationally as the bass player in the rock band the Masters Apprentices.
+In the late 1960s, he became known nationally as the bass player in the rock band The Masters Apprentices.
 He subsequently formed a media empire which included radio stations and artist management.

-Wheatley is best known as the long time manager of John Farnham, he has been described as an "iconic industry figure" and is credited with launching the career of Delta Goodrem.
+Wheatley is best known as the long-time manager of John Farnham; he has been described as an "iconic industry figure" and is credited with launching the career of Delta Goodrem.
 He is also recognised as having established Little River Band in the United States.

+In 1999, Wheatley was inducted into the ARIA Hall of Fame and he is also a recipient of the Advance Australia Award for Outstanding Contribution in the Entertainment Industry, a Council Member for ScreenSound Australia.

 Musician

 Bay City Union

 Wheatley's first significant foray into music was as a guitarist in the Brisbane blues band Bay City Union.
 The band was fronted by singer Matt Taylor who later achieved fame in Australia as lead singer of pioneering blues band Chain.